staslebedenko/modern-microservices-self-paced/README.md

 There is a two ways to solve this problem, the first is to use Azure Connector preview and make a direct link to database with secrets managed by KeyVault, or add IP address to exceptions.
 Or you can create a Container app environment with VNet from the start and use network endpoint of Azure SQL

+After this changes our application successfuly provisioned.

+There is a limit of one ingress per one container app, along with the reccomendation to host two containers only in case of workload + sidecar.
+Moreover Visual studion will not let you easily do so.

-After this changes our application successfuly provisioned, but we need to deploy a delivery app as a separate app and configure urls for service to service communications.
+So we need to deploy a delivery app as a separate app and configure urls for service to service communications.

 We will need to get a full URL of Delivery Container APP from a portal or Azure cli for automation
 ```